New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For those nearing retirement age, an interest-only lifetime mortgage can make a huge difference in affording the things they need while ensuring their security in later years with reduced monthly payments if desired.

-It’s also important to understand that RIO mortgages differ greatly from other types of loans as there are no age restrictions and no credit checks are required.
+It’s also important to understand that RIO mortgages differ significantly from other types of loans as no age restrictions and no credit checks are required.
 This means that even if you have bad credit or have struggled with debt before, you may still be able to take out a RIO mortgage based on the equity in your home rather than using a soft credit search.

-In addition, many lenders don’t set any time frames or restrictions when agreeing to loan terms, so there is often more flexibility when it comes to repayment plans—especially if individuals want extra breathing space.
+In addition, many lenders don’t set any time frames or restrictions when agreeing to loan terms, so repayment plans are often more flexible—especially if individuals want extra breathing space.
 Plus, borrowers won’t ever owe more than what their current property is worth, regardless of changes in house prices.

 At Natwest, we understand that choosing the right mortgage can be a complex and sometimes overwhelming process.
 That’s why our dedicated mortgage advisors are here to help you find the best mortgage for your situation.

-Our team of qualified professionals has years of experience helping customers find the right product for them.
+Our team of qualified professionals has years of experience helping customers find the right product.
 Whether a first-time buyer needs advice on their options or an experienced homeowner looking to switch their current deal, our advisors will provide advice tailored to your needs.

 With Natwest, you can also benefit from our Nat West Mortgage products specifically designed with features such as no early repayment charges; potential capital build-up; additional borrowing capability; flexible repayment periods and more – all designed to help you secure your financial future.